 With that concept in mind, consider an analogy I’ve dubbed Howard’s Hosts.
 It’s loosely based on the HBO series “West World.”

-Here’s how the argument works: If Howard installs the firmware update, then he has successfully repaired the damaged naming mechanism for those that accept it.
-However, if Howard doesn’t install the update, then the naming mechanism remains unreliable in all cases.
-Likewise, if Christianity is true, then there is such a person as the Holy Spirit that is successfully repairing the damages of sin for Christian believers.
-However, if Christianity is not true, then there is no person called the Holy Spirit, the damages of sin are not being repaired in anyone.
+Here’s how the argument works: For any host that accepts the update, their naming mechanism is no longer unreliable.
+And obviously, for any host that does not accept the update, their naming mechanism remains damaged.
+Similarly, if Christianity is true, then there is such a person as the Holy Spirit that is constantly repairing the damages of sin.
+However, if Christianity is not true, then there is no such person, nor is there any sin.

-The upshot is that the objection from religious diversity constitutes a defeater for Christian belief if Christianity is false.
-If Christianity is true, then Christian belief is made reliable through the inner witness of the Holy Spirit.
+The upshot is that the objection from religious diversity constitutes a defeater for Christian belief only if Christianity is false.
+If Christianity is true, then Christian belief is probably reliable (through the inner witness of the Holy Spirit).
 So one can’t say that Christian belief in particular is unreliable unless one is prepared to argue that Christianity is false.

 In summary, many Christians offer arguments and evidence for the unique truth of Christianity.
 That’s the first response.
 The second response is to say that a defeater from religious diversity affects only a tiny number of Christians and so many of them, given PC, enjoy at least some amount of justification.
 The third and last response is to say that this objection only constitutes a defeater for Christian belief if Christianity is false.
 In other words, the epistemological question isn’t separate from the metaphysical question.
 The person that seeks to argue that Christian belief is either unreliable or unjustified must, in reality, argue that Christianity is false.